leezhenghui/tsnode-proxify/README.md

 - Create a component in file **src/helloworld.ts** as below:

-  As you see beow, to "declare" a class to be a component managed, we just add to apply a couple of decorators to it.
-No other differences than a normal class definition.
+  As you see beow, to "declare" a class to be a component managed, we just need to apply a couple of decorators to it, there is no other differences than a normal class definition.

   ```
   import {